General Data Protection Regulation Summary

 Microsoft has policies and procedures in place to notify you promptly.
 To satisfy your notice requirements to the DPA, we will provide a description of the process we used to determine if a breach of personal data has occurred, a description of the nature of the breach and a description of the measures we took to mitigate the breach.

 Accountability Readiness Checklists for the GDPR

 These checklists provide a convenient way to access information you may need to support the GDPR using Microsoft products.
-You can manage checklist items with Microsoft Compliance Score by referencing the Control ID and Control Title under Customer Managed Controls in the GDPR tile.
+You can manage checklist items with Microsoft Compliance Manager by referencing the Control ID and Control Title under Customer Managed Controls in the GDPR tile.